Raphaelle-Lebailly/AquaModel/SDM_data_preparation.md

 Here, 357 species under the label "commercial" have been imported according to the "used in aquaculture" variable.

+Now, I need to combine all of the species into one dataframe.
+Instead of having a column for each species, we'll have a column 'species' with multiple times the locations where we find the species, so that the dimensions are smaller than the previous method.

 # References
 Nguyen & Leung, 2022